Image © 2005 Paul R.A. West All Rights Reserved

 Pollen is a fine to coarse powder consisting of microgametophytes (pollen grains)which produce the male gametes (sperm cells) of seed plants.
 There are remarkable processes involved in pollen adhesion & stigma pollen interaction.
 There are also mysteries with regard to self pollination.

-Even within the Passiflora Genus their pollen grains show remarkable diversity.
+Variations Even within the Passiflora genus their pollen grains show remarkable diversity.
 Despite this there are surprisingly few studies of them or published images.
-Thanks to the kindness of Frans Holthuysen, Dr Clive Steele and others, this site has a unique archive of Passiflora species and hybrid SEM images which will added later this year.

 A short study by Fabiola Areces under the supervision of Dr. Joan W. Nowicke at The Smithsonian Institution found that,